 Returning involves the processes for receiving worn-out, defective, and excess products back from customers and support for customers who have problems with delivered products.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Operations and Supply Chain Processes

 29. Delivering is not considered in supply chain analysis when outside carriers are contracted to move products to customers.